Export

 You can set custom css from preferences panel, if you don’t know how to start with, you could check https://github.com/mattharrison/epub-css-starter-kit to make your own css style.

-Chapter Level
+Chapter Level in Outline

 Cover Image